2-con/2-con/README.md

 ## Projects

 **PyNet** *(Ongoing)*
+- Looking for collaborators as a ML Developer or a Writer for the paper
 - Lead developer of the project
 - Complimentary project for an upcoming research paper on machine learning